BayeroSow/Facial-Recognition/README.md

 # Facial Recognition
 This is a facial recognition system that can be used to identify people in photos, videos, or in real-time.
-This is a facial recognition system tha can be use to identify people in photos, videos, or in real time
+This is a facial recognition system tha can be use to identify people in photos, videos, or in real-time.

 # Requirements
 - it can be use to unlock phones